 Literature and Learning

-A Literature-inspired approach to learning together is one of the pillars of the program.
-As children investigate the book’s themes, topics, characters and settings, they come to know themselves and the world in which they live.
-Specifically, books support children’s developing language that leads to a sense of empathy and the ability to describe their own emotions.
+A Literature-inspired approach to learning is one of the pillars of the program.
+As children investigate a book’s themes, topics, characters and settings, they come to know themselves and the world in which they live.
+Books can support children’s developing language that often leads to a sense of empathy and the ability to describe their emotions.
 The repeated exposure to story helps children share what they are learning, thinking and wondering about with others.
 Storying helps shape our lives and brings us closer toward understanding multiple perspectives and is an enjoyable part of the learning process.

 Outdoor Play and Pacific Spirit Park

 Children play outside, rain or shine, and have access to an undercover area, the playground, and the gym (in the afternoons).
 We play in the forest each morning.

 - a raincoat

 - warm weather gear

 - extra clothes (since puddles are so much fun!)

 Song Study is based on the belief that singing, in the form of social play, enhances children’s learning and provides a context for attaining respectful, attentive, social behaviours.